covertnine/c9-blocks/README.md

 https://c9.covertnine.com

 ## C9 WordPress Theme
-To build your own themes with our Bootstrap and CSS Grid based responsive blocks plugin, we've set up a starter theme that utilizes most of Bootstrap's componennts, and works seamlessly with the new custom editor style from WordPress 5.
-If you're at the 'logo and an address' phase of your website, this theme is a great starting point.
+The C9 Theme is a responsive and minimal, CSS Grid-based, Bootstrap 4 theme that utilizes most of Bootstrap's components and works seamlessly with the new custom editor style from WordPress 5.
+It's based on [Understrap](https://understrap.com/), but with an innovative approach to using Gutenberg's editing system and a more minimal minimal theme skin to start with.

-If you're working on behalf of a client or customer, then the theme has a client boilerplate folder, and has full child theme support should you want to build your own style guide and themes on top of our starter theme.
-The starter theme is based on Understrap(https://understrap.com/), but with a more modern approach to using Gutenberg's editing system.
+If you're working on behalf of a client or customer and want to build your own style guide and/or themes on top of the C9 theme, included is a client boilerplate folder and full child theme support.

 ## Follow Along: